Unit XI. Healing

 Problems in our own psycho-spiritual dynamics almost inevitably spill over

-into relationships with others whether it be family, friends, coworkers or
+into relationships with others whether it be family, friends, coworkers

-suspicion, dominance, rape, enslavement, engulfment, conflict, patriarchy
+show up as suspicion, dominance, rape, enslavement, engulfment, conflict,

-competition, put-downs, pride, authority and all forms of non-egalitarianism.
+comparisons, competition, put-downs, pride, authority and all forms of non-egalitarianism.

 Insecurity and jealousy may lead to betrayal, possessiveness or excessive

 dependencies.
 These are just a few examples.
-You can come up with
+You can come up

-others from your own experience.
+with others from your own experience.

 Healing relationships begins at home, with healing ourselves.
-We need
+We

-to undo projections and reclaim responsibility for our own woundedness.
+need to undo projections and reclaim responsibility for our own woundedness.

-The judge must be cut down to size and put in the service of the Higher Self.
+The judge must be cut down to size and put in the service of the Higher

-We have to learn how to set and protect our boundaries and to keep them flexible.
+in its vulnerability.
+We have to learn how to set and protect our

+boundaries and to keep them flexible.
 All of this is basic self-maintenance.
-Beyond that come the spiritual

-practices to develop patience, tolerance, forbearance, forgiveness, gratitude,
+Beyond that come the spiritual practices to develop patience, tolerance,

-kindness, compassion, sensitivity, courtesy, consideration and empathy.
+courtesy, consideration and empathy.
+All of these characteristics

-All of these characteristics also serve to define and describe the enlightened
+also serve to define and describe the enlightened being.

 Now let us look at what the healed individual would be like.